Salina

 User Testing

-We used the flows as maps to create our first mobile screens.
-By doing so, still with placeholder illustrations, we began to test with users the flows we were creating to clean any friction we might find.
+We used our flows as maps to create our first mobile screens.
+By doing so, still with placeholder illustrations, we began to test with users what we were creating to understand any friction we might be adding to the interaction.

 Gracias por aceptar participar en esta evaluación.
 Nuestro objetivo es ver qué tan fácil o difícil de usar es este producto digital.
 Te queremos avisar que nos gustaría grabar tus reacciones y opiniones.
 Es completamente con una finalidad de estudio, los testeos son anónimos y nadie aparte del equipo de investigación los verá.
 Una vez que nos des tu consentimiento, comenzaremos a grabar y te pediremos que lo repitas, para que quede constancia de tu aprobación.De todas maneras, es posible que te pidamos que nos aclares algunas afirmaciones de vez en cuando.